Welding solid prongs

 6. Welding

-The joint is now filled with a filler material of the same type in the form of a welding rod.
+The joint is now filled with an additional material of the same type in the form of a welding wire.

-To protect porous or treated stone surfaces in particular from welding fumes, a piece of paper or a piece of fabric tape can be placed between the stone and the crab if necessary.
+To protect porous or treated stone surfaces in particular from welding vapors, a piece of paper or a piece of fabric tape can be placed between the stone and the crab if necessary.

 The studs are then trimmed and the final polish can be applied.

-As the same material is used to fill the joints, there is no discernible difference in color on the studs.
+Due to the use of the same type of material to fill the joints, no color difference is visible on the studs.